-Recently I have had to setup WordPress on a couple of Windows servers so I thought I would post a walk-through for anyone trying to do the same.
-I am not going to go into detail on every step as I am assuming you have some knowledge of windows server and hopefully know your way around.
+Recently I have had to set up WordPress on a couple of Windows servers so I thought I would post a walk-through for anyone trying to do the same.
+I am not going to go into detail on every step as I am assuming you have some knowledge of windows servers and hopefully know your way around.

 Step 1 ) Install IIS server with CGI support.

 Step 2 ) Download PHP 7 non-thread-safe version from http://windows.php.net/download for your architecture either x86 or x64.

 Step 3) If you have a 64bit load of Windows (and who doesn’t nowadays) then you need to download both the 32bit and 64bit versions of each of the following Visual C++ runtimes.
 Download the appropriate version of C++ to support the version of PHP you just downloaded from http://windows.php.net/download.
 The version of C++ you need is listed in the description such as VC14 x64 Non Thread Safe PHP 7.1 (7.1.9).
 With this download, you need to download and install VC14 which is Visual C++ 2015.
 The visual C++ versions are listed on the left side of the above page along with the links to download the x86 or x64 version of each.
 You can grab the 32-bit or 64-bit version of VC14 here. https://www.microsoft.com/en-us/download/details.aspx?id=48145

 Step 4) Download Mysql Community Server from https://dev.mysql.com/downloads/windows/installer/5.7.html The installer is 32-bit but installs either the 32-bit or 64-bit version of MySQL depending on your system.
 You DO NOT have to register or sign up to download MySQL.
 Just choose the option “No thanks, just start my download.” at the bottom of the download screen.